-This year shortly after Easter on the 12th of May, God willing we will be dedicating our new Bible Garden to the Lord with a special celebration and thanksgiving service.
+Shortly after Easter on the 12th of May 2019, we dedicated our new Bible Garden to the Lord with a special celebration and thanksgiving service.

 A huge amount of hard work has gone into making this vision a reality.
 The site has been totally transformed from what was once an overgrown hillside into a themed Bible Garden where visitors to IECA can enjoy a leisurely stroll through the story of the Bible from the Garden of Eden, into the cursed world of thorns and thistles, through Noah’s flood and on into Ur of the Chaldees.
 From there they can proceed on a journey with Abraham up into the Land of Canaan.
 The pathway will then lead the visitor down to Egypt and along the banks of the Nile; they will then take a journey through the wilderness of the Sinai Peninsula and finally cross the river Jordan back up into the promised land.
 All the while the visitor will hear the sound of running water and get a feel for natural world of the Holy Land with its rugged rocky outcrops and incredible variety of stunning Biblical plants.